Tethered together, Biden and Harris move toward 2024 re-election run

 By Jeff Mason and Nandita Bose

-WASHINGTON, March 23 (Reuters) - U.S. Vice President Kamala Harris may not have won over America in her first two years in office, but she's staying put at President Joe Biden's side.
+WASHINGTON, March 23 (Reuters) - U.S. Vice President Kamala Harris may not have won over America in her first two years in office, but she is staying put at President Joe Biden's side.

 The first woman vice president is gearing up for another national campaign despite low poll ratings, a failure to win over the Washington establishment and concern among fellow Democrats about an underwhelming start in the job.